awernick/triggo/README.md

 In order to keep things normalized, Triggo does the following preprocessing of the device name before scheduling a trigger:

-1. remove the following definite articles from the device name: a, an, and, the
+1. removes all words that are not nouns (using [prose](https://github.com/jdkato/prose)) from the device name.
+E.g will remove words such as `a, an, and, the, my, etc..`
 2. remap using mappings.yaml e.g. the lights => bedroom_lamp
 3. singularize device name e.g. bedroom lights => bedroom light, lamps => lamp, etc...
 4. convert to underscore_case e.g. Bedroom TV => bedroom_tv